jeffbski/pkglink/README.md

 Well if you check your disk space before and after a run it should be at least as much savings as pkglink indicates during a run. pkglink indicates the file size saved, but the actual savings can be greater due to the block size of the disk.

-On systems with a working bash, you can also use `ls -ali node_modules/XYZ` to see the number of hard links a file has (meaning the number of times it is shared) and the action inode values of files.
+On systems with bash, you can also use `ls -ali node_modules/XYZ` to see the number of hard links a particular file has (which is the number of times it is shared) and the actual inode values.

-When using the `-i` option with `ls` the first column is the actual inode of the file, so you can verify one directories' files with another.
+When using the `-i` option with `ls` the first column is the inode of the file, so you can verify one directories' files with another.
 Also the 3rd column is the number of hard links, so you can see that CHANGELOG.md, LICENSE, README.md, and index.js all have 17 hard links.

 ```bash
 jeffbski-laptop:~/working/expect-test$ ls -ali node_modules/define-properties/